A Set of Stamps for the Ages

 When used for feature-length movies in the 1930s (including such classics as Gone With the Wind and The Wizard of Oz) a 3-strip process converted red, blue and green into cyan, yellow and magenta.
 These strips were then overlaid to produce the “glorious technicolor” known for its bold, highly saturated colors.
 The result was visually stunning.

 One thing to keep in mind, however, is that when those famous films were first shown to live movie audiences in 1939, they did not look the same as the much higher quality restorations we view today.
 There were occasional slight problems with the registration between the three strips and a lack of detail here and there.
-However technicolor films were something new and magical and their lack of perfection, in a way, enhanced their period charm.
+However, technicolor films were something new and magical and their lack of perfection, in a way, enhanced their period charm.

 This was much the case with Charles’ trout stamps.
 Unlike Maynard Reece and Stanley Stearns, Charles did not have a support team like the Bureau of Engraving & Printing (BEP) to help design, engrave, color proof and print his stamps.
 Therefore, Charles’ trout stamps, similar to the original Wizard of Oz prints, were not of such high quality.
-While stunning, they still retained some of the imperfect charm associated with the classic fish and game stamps that had come before them and, therefore, stood alone in the hobby.
+While stunning, they still retained some of the imperfect charm associated with the classic fish and game stamps that had come before them and, because of this, stood alone in the hobby.
 For stamp collectors, they embodied “the whole package.”

 What made the stamps truly sublime is that they featured the natural artwork of Charles Schwartz – an artist who had been inextricably linked to black and white – now in vivid color.
 It was not unlike the scene where Dorothy opens the door of the house after it was carried away by the tornado and the audience was taken from faded sepia to a magical, multicolored world… (see Figure 12).